scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 Example
 -------

-First, include the LayoutBuilder header file:
+Below is an example for creating RecordArray with NumpyArray and ListOffsetArray as fields.

+First, include the LayoutBuilder header file.
+Note that only `LayoutBuilder.h` needs to be included in the example since the other header-only files required are already included in its implementation.

 ```{code-cell}
 #include "awkward/LayoutBuilder.h"
 ```

-Below is an example for creating RecordArray with NumpyArray and ListOffsetArray as fields.
+The Record Builder content is a heterogeneous type container (std::tuple) which can take other Builders as template parameters.
+The field names are non-type template parameters defined by a user.

+In the ListOffset Builder, there is an option to use 64-bit signed integers `int64`, 32-bit signed integers `int32` or 32-bit unsigned integers `uint32` as the type for list offsets.

 Type alias can be used for each builder class.